 In emphasising the cost per Quality Adjusted Life Year (QALY), NICE is clearly making a major assumption that the key issue is mortality reduction, and that statins lead to very few adverse effects.
 We would question this very strongly.

 The levels of adverse events reported in the statin trials contain worrying anomalies.
-For example, in the West of Scotland Coronary Prevention Study (WOSCOPS, the first primary prevention study done), the cumulative incidence of myalgia was 0.06% in the statin arm, and 0.06% in the placebo arm3.
+For example, in the West of Scotland Coronary Prevention Study (WOSCOPS, the first primary prevention study done), the cumulative incidence of myalgia was 0.06% in the statin arm, and 0.06% in the placebo arm3.[Error: Actually 0.6% vs 0.6% for “myalgia” as defined in WOSCOPS, or 3.5% vs 3.7% for “myalgia plus muscle aching” in WOSCOPS: see note]

 However, the METEOR study found an incidence of myalgia of 12.7% in the Rosuvastatin arm, and 12.1% in the placebo arm4.
 Whilst it can be understood that a different formulation of statin could cause a different rate of myalgia, it is difficult to see how the placebo could, in one study, cause a rate of myalgia of 0.06%, and 12.1% in another.
 This is a two hundred fold difference in a trial lasting less than half as long.
+[Error: Actually 3-fold, not 200-fold, difference]

 Furthermore, the rate of adverse effects in the statin and placebo arms of all the trials has been almost identical.
 Exact comparison between trials is not possible, due to lack of complete data, and various measures of adverse effects are used, in different ways.
-However, here is a short selection of major statins studies.
+[Scientifically flawed argument: see note and cover email] However, here is a short selection of major statins studies.

 AFCAPS/TEXCAPS: Total adverse effects losartan 13.6%: Placebo 13.8%